Opening Day Balance Sheet – Accounts Receivable

 The accounts receivable included in the opening balance sheet is no different than any other accounts receivable, only the timing differs.

-The accounts receivable opening balance is simply the balance that was there before the first day of the financial projection.
-If the accounts receivable is generated after the first day, it will show up as part of the accounts receivable in the appropriate year.
+The opening balance is simply the balance that was there before the first day of the financial projection.
+If the accounts receivable is generated after the first day, it will show up in the appropriate year.
 The opening accounts receivable should not be included in both places as this will result in double counting.

 Established Business Plan

-For an established business, there will normally be an accounts receivable opening balance (assuming the business has traded on credit with customers).
+For an established business there will normally be an accounts receivable opening balance.
+This assumes that the business has previously traded on credit with customers.
 The value of this opening balance can be found on the latest available balance sheet.
 The figure to use is the total of the amounts shown under the heading accounts receivable.
 It should be noted that alternative names such as trade debtors might be used.

 Startup Business Plan

-The figure to use for the accounts receivable opening balance is the accounts receivable value shown under the heading opening balance sheet in the calculator.
+The figure to use for the accounts receivable opening balance is the value shown under the heading opening balance sheet in the calculator.
 This is effectively the amount of accounts receivable the business has when it starts trading.
 It is important to realize that this amount is funded by the opening debt and equity injections.

-Having entered the accounts receivable opening balance, the template calculates the accounts receivable at the end of each subsequent year by multiplying the average daily revenue for the year by the the accounts receivable days.
+Having entered the opening balance, the template calculates the amount at the end of each subsequent year.
+The calculator does this by multiplying the average daily revenue for the year by the the accounts receivable days.

 What’s the Next Step?

-The next step in producing a five year financial projection for your business plan using our financial projections template, is to enter the inventory opening balance in the opening balance sheet of the financial projection.
+Finally the next step in producing a financial projection for your business plan is to enter the inventory opening balance.

-This is part of the How to Create Financial Projections Guide a series of posts on how our template is used to produce simple financial models for a business plan.
+This is part of the How to Create Financial Projections Guide.
+The guide is a series of posts on how our template is used to produce simple financial models for a business plan.

 About the Author